day8/re-frame/README.md

 So, in FRP terms, a `reaction` will produce a "stream" of values (it is a Signal), accessible via the ratom it returns.

-Okay, so that was all important background information.
+Okay, so that was all important background information for what is to follow.
 Back to the diagram ...

 ### The Components